jonmikeli/azureiotdevicesimulator5-pnp/sources/IoT.Simulator/IoT.Simulator/docs/Help.md

 #### C2D
 ##### Direct Methods

-The simulator includes a default set of commands that can be used as Direct Methods.
+Even though this simulator is meant to implement the contract defined in the DTDL model, it includes a default set of commands that can be used as Direct Methods.

+Part of those Direct Methods may help in developing stages of the solution.
+If it comes to be misleading, these Direct Methods may be deleted in upcoming updates.

 |Method name|Description|Request|Response|Comments|
 |:-|:-|:-|:-|:-|